actions/javascript-action/README.md

 If you are new, there's also a simpler introduction.
 See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

+This walk through takes you through creation, testing and publishing the action.

 ## Create an action from this template

 Click the `Use this Template` and provide the new repo details for your action